I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_network_open_ecp_context.md

 ## Members

+`DUMMYSTRUCTNAME`

 `Reserved`

 Reserved.
 Must be set to zero.

 `Size`

 The size, in bytes, of this structure.

 ## Remarks
 For information about how to use ECPs to associate extra information with a file when the file is created, see <a href="https://msdn.microsoft.com/e32aeec6-1a0a-4d21-8358-89d9fc0a15eb">Using Extra Create Parameters with an IRP_MJ_CREATE Operation</a>.

 The NETWORK_OPEN_ECP_CONTEXT structure is read-only.
 You should use it to retrieve information about the network ECP context on a file only.
 For more information about this issue, see <a href="https://msdn.microsoft.com/6acb4be4-a7aa-431d-b2d8-3ef6d41cb4ef">System-Defined ECPs</a>.